General Application for GST/HST Rebates

 Qualifying prepared food and beverages

-Qualifying prepared food or beverages that are ready for immediate consumption and that are sold for a total consideration of not more than $4.00, whether consumed on or off the premises where they are sold would qualify for the point-of-sale rebate.
-Qualifying items would include:
+Qualifying prepared food or beverages that are ready for immediate consumption and that are sold for a total consideration of not more than $4.00, whether consumed on or off the premises where they are sold qualify for the point-of-sale rebate.
+Qualifying items include:

 Qualifying and non-qualifying items purchased together